dotnet/training-tutorials/content/asp.net/getting-started/data.md

     services.AddMvc();
 }
 ```
 You may have noticed that the `ErrorContext` class has a constructor that accepts a generic `DbContextOptions<T>` parameter.
-This is what allows the framework to assemble our dependencies at runtime.
+This is what allows the framework to assemble dependency chains at runtime.
 You'll note in the call to `AddDbContext` that there is a lambda expression where the application is configured to use an in memory database.
 This pattern, combined with the constructor, provides the abstraction required to separate the configuration needed to talk to a database from the objects used to manipulate it.

 You could just as easily store a connection string in your [application configuration](configuration.md) and connect your context to a SQL database.
 Rather than using the `Microsoft.EntityFrameworkCore.InMemory` package above you'd use `Microsoft.EntityFrameworkCore.SqlServer` instead, and your call in `ConfigureServices` would look similar to the following: